A Topological Data Analysis Study on Murine Pulmonary Arterial Trees with Pulmonary Hypertension: Methods

+Next we define a linear algebra version of simplicial homology.
 For a given simplicial complex $S$, the \emph{chain vector space}, $C_k(S)$ is the vector space whose basis is the set of oriented $k$-simplices in $S$ \cite{Hatcher01}.
-The elements $c\in C_k$ are called a \emph{$k$-chains}, $c=\sum_i a_i\sigma_i$, where each $a_i$ is an integer and each $\sigma_i$ is an oriented $k$-simplex from $S$.
-The boundary map, $\partial_k:C_k\to C_{k-1}$, sends $k$-dimensional chains to their $k-1$-dimensional boundaries.
+The elements $c=\sum_i a_i\sigma_i\in C_k$ are called a \emph{$k$-chains} where each $a_i$ is an integer and each $\sigma_i$ is an oriented $k$-simplex from $S$.
+The boundary map, $\partial_k:C_k\to C_{k-1}$, maps $k$-dimensional chains to a linear combination of their $(k-1)$-dimensional boundaries.